radville/landscaping-pro/README.md

 # README

-The Landscaping Pro web app allows users to view upcoming appointments with landscapers, as well as find landscapers near them.
-Landscapers can also make account where they can manage/create appointments with these users.
+The Landscaping-Pro web app allows users to view upcoming appointments with landscapers, as well as find landscapers near them.
+Landscapers can also make account where they can manage and create appointments with these users.

 Created in Ruby 2.6.1.

+### How to use

+Visit the live site at https://landscaping-pro.herokuapp.com/.

+To join as a landscaper who can create appointments with clients, click "Join as a pro".
+You'll be promted to enter your information, which will show up on the "View Lawn Specialists" page.
+Click "Edit Profile" to change any of your information.
+To create appointments with clients, click "Create Appointment" and select the user and appointment details.

+To join as a client, click "Sign up".
+You can either create a new account, or log in with your Google credentials.
+Click "Find Lawn Specialist" to search for landscapers by service.
+You can click "request an appointment" to generate an email to that landscaper.
+You can also edit and view your profile details with "View Profile" and "Edit Profile".

 ### Installing

+To get a development environment running:

 1. Clone this repo to your local machine with `https://github.com/radville/landscaping-pro`